top of page

 5. Ushahidi: This technology company provides software tools for crisis response and open data, and it has been used in various humanitarian and development projects in Kenya and other countries.

 These are just a few examples of the many NGOs operating in Nairobi.
-There are many more organizations working on different issues, and visitors can explore and learn more about these organizations through their websites, social media pages, or by visiting their offices.
+There are many more organisations working on different issues, and visitors can explore and learn more about these organisations through their websites, social media pages, or by visiting their offices.

 United Nations